azhurb/LedMatrix/README.markdown

-# ADK Led matrix project for Google ADK Open Call 2011
+# ADK Led matrix
+*Project for Google ADK Open Call 2011*
 Audio visualization on 32x16 LED matrix from the Android phone

 ## Installation